Oneirical/bevy_tgfp/7-peace-was-never-an-option.md

     }
 ```

 A new, unimplemented event... yes, because not all collisions will necessarily be harmful.
-Some could be interacting with a mechanism, talking to an NPC, or opening a door.
-The later of which will be shown later in this chapter!
+Some could be interacting with a mechanism, talking to an NPC, or... **opening a door**.

 ```rust
 #[derive(Event)]